SteelCompendium/data-rules-md-dse/Classes By Level/Talent/1st Level Features.md

 ###### Materialize

-*You picture an object in your mind and give it form-directly above your opponent's head.*
+*You picture an object in your mind and give it form—directly above your opponent's head.*

 | **Psionic, Ranged, Resopathy, Strike** |               **Main action** |
 | -------------------------------------- | ----------------------------: |